 Along the route, Kenyans cheered and waved national flags to celebrate the team’s achievements.
 The Kenya team finished third in the medals table with three golds, three silvers and one bronze.

-Newly-crowned 10,000 metres champion Charles Kamathi was the biggest draw after his historic victory over Ethiopia’s Haile Gebrselassie.
+Newly-crowned 10,000m champion Charles Kamathi was the biggest draw after his historic victory over Ethiopia’s Haile Gebrselassie.

 “This is the greatest moment in my life,” Kamathi’s mother Angeline told Reuters.
 “I just can’t believe this is my humble son sending everybody into a frenzy.”